GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-03_arima.md

 ### Auto-regressive integrated moving average models (ARIMA)
-Since the auto-correlation and partial auto-correlation function might slightly demand for an auto-regressive model and not a moving average model, we will skip the later and jump directly to the combined version - ARIMA.
+Since the auto-correlation and partial auto-correlation function might slightly demand for an auto-regressive model and not for a moving average model, we will skip the later and jump directly to the combined version - ARIMA.

 In the ARIMA world, three parameters are generally required:

-* p which is the number of time lags considered in the AR model
+* p which is the number of time lags considered in the AR model,
-* d which is the number of differnces taken from the dataset (to reach stationarity)
+* d which is the number of differences taken from the dataset (to reach stationarity), and
-* q which is the number of time lags considered in the MA model
+* q which is the number of time lags considered in the MA model.

-Hence, if we want to compute an ARIMA compareable to the AR above (the second one), we call it with:
+Hence, if we want to compute an ARIMA comparable to the AR above (the second one), we call it with:

 ```r
 armod <- arima(tam$Ta, order = c(17,2,0), method = "ML")  # the order is p, d, q